CONCERN: Biceps Tendinitis

 Improving rib and clavicle movement

-The goal is to improve shoulder mechanics and reduce strain placed on the irritated tendon.
+The goal is to improve how the shoulder complex moves as a whole and reduce excessive strain placed on the irritated biceps tendon.

 Physiotherapy